andrew/ultimate-awesome/README.md

 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
-- [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
 - [practice-css-programming-projects](https://github.com/labex-labs/practice-css-programming-projects) - Build real CSS projects with 49 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-html-programming-projects](https://github.com/labex-labs/practice-html-programming-projects) - Build real HTML projects with 57 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.